parthpatne/microsoft-teams-precompiled-apps-survey/README.md

 To begin, you will need:
 * A Microsoft 365 subscription
 * A team with the users who will be sending Surveys using this app.
 (You can add and remove team members later!)
 * A copy of the Survey app GitHub repo (ToDo: Add path here)

 # Step 1: Create your Survey app

 To create the Teams Survey app package:
-1. Make sure you have cloned the app repository locally.
-Navigate to PreCompiledApp folder.
+1. Make sure you have cloned (not downloaded) the app repository locally.
+1. Navigate to PreCompiledApp folder.
 1. Open the actionManifest.json file in a text editor.
 1. Change the placeholder fields in the manifest to values appropriate for your organization.
     * packageID - A unique identifier for this app in reverse domain notation.
 E.g: com.contoso.surveyapp.
 (Max length: 64)
     * developer.[]()name ([What's this?](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/schema/manifest-schema#developer))
     * developer.websiteUrl
     * developer.privacyUrl
     * developer.termsOfUseUrl
-1. Copy all content of PreCompiledApp folder and send it to zip.
-Name this zip as "ActionPackage.zip".
+1. Zip all the content in the PreCompiledApp folder and name the zip file as "MSTeamsSurvey.zip".

 Note: Make sure you do not change to file structure of the PreCompiledApp folder, with no new nested folders.
 <br/>

 # Step 2: Deploy app to your organisation

-1. Open a PowerShell console on your machine.
+1. Open a Windows PowerShell console on your windows machine.
-1. Find PowerShell module named "ActionPackageDeploy.psm1" present in this repo.
-Copy its absolute path to use in following command.
+1. Find PowerShell module named "ActionPackageDeploy.psm1" present in the cloned folder, copy its absolute path and run the following command in the Windows PowerShell console.

     ```
     import-module "<AbsolutePathFor_ActionPackageDeploy.psm1>"
     ```

-    This command imports the Functions exported by ActionPackageDeploy.psm1 module, so that you can use them from your PowerShell console in next step.
+    This command imports the Functions exported by ActionPackageDeploy.psm1 module which are used in the next steps.

-1. Run the below command to deploy the app package to your Microsoft 365 subscription.
-When prompted, log in to your AAD account.
+1. Once import is successful, run the below command to deploy the app package to your Microsoft 365 subscription.

     ```
-    New-ActionPackage
+    New-ActionPackage -PackageZipFilePath "<AbsolutePath for MSTeamsSurvey.zip>"
-        -PackageZipFilePath "<AbsolutePathFor_ActionPackage.zip_CreatedInStep1>"
-        [-TeamsAppDownloadDirectoryPath <AbsolutePathForTeamsAppDownloadDirectory>]
-        [-LogLevel <LogLevel>]
-        [-LogDirectoryPath <AbsolutePathForLogDirectory>]
-        [-Endpoint <Endpoint>]
-        [-AccessToken <AccessToken>]
     ```

-    ### `PackageZipFilePath` (The only mandatory parameter)
-    User needs to provide path to the compiled action package zip.

-    ### `TeamsAppDownloadDirectoryPath` (optional parameter)
-    Directory where the script downloads final Teams App manifest zip.
-If this parameter is not provided, app zip will be downloaded in working directory.

-    ### `LogLevel` (optional parameter)
-    This parameter can be used to set console logging level.
-By default the log level is set to `Info`.
-    - `Status` - Status messages are displayed along with error and warnings
-    - `Info` - Beside status messages, informative logs will be shown
-    - `Debug` - More debug logs will be shown
-    - `None` - No logs will be shown

-    ### `LogDirectoryPath` (optional parameter)
-    Directory where the script stores the log file.
-If this parameter is not provided, logs will be stored in working directory.

-    ### `Endpoint` (optional parameter)
-    Set to https://actions.office365.com by default.

-    ### `AccessToken` (optional parameter)
-    If this script fails to acquire the token due to MSAL PowerShell module installation or any other issues, then you can manually acquire the token and provide it as input to this script.
+    In the above command, replace <AbsolutePath for MSTeamsSurvey.zip> with the absolute path for "MSTeamsSurvey.zip" folder created in Step1.

 1. An AAD custom app, Bot are programmatically created in your tenant to power the Survey message extension app in Teams.
-1. After successful execution of above command, a Survey Teams app zip file is generated at `<Home_Directory>\TeamsApp\TeamsManifest.zip`.
+1. After successful execution of above command, a Survey Teams app zip file is generated at `<Home_Directory>\TeamsApp\microsoft-teams-appzip-upload.zip`.

 <br/>